51 Pages Posted: 9 Dec 2010 Last revised: 16 Dec 2016

-Although there has been substantial growth in the use of formal risk management systems, there is minimal empirical evidence of their benefits.
-To evaluate the effectiveness of risk management, we investigate the methods that hedge funds use to manage risk and their performance outcomes.
-Consistent with risk management practices reducing left-tail risk, funds in our sample that use formal models performed significantly better in the extreme down months of 2008.
-We find no evidence that having a dedicated head of risk management is associated with reduced left-tail risk.
-Funds employing VaR had more accurate expectations of how they would perform in a short-term equity bear market.
+We examine hedge fund risk management practices and their association with left-tail risk during the 2008 financial crisis.
+Consistent with risk management practices reducing left-tail risk, funds in our sample that use formal risk models performed significantly better in the extreme down months of 2008.
+We find no evidence that having either a dedicated head of risk management or position limits are associated with reduced left-tail risk.
+Funds employing value at risk models had more accurate expectations of how they would perform in a short-term equity bear market.

 Cassar, Gavin and Gerakos, Joseph J., Do Risk Management Practices Work?
 Evidence from Hedge Funds (December 15, 2016).
 Chicago Booth Research Paper No. 13-13; Fama-Miller Working Paper; 26th Australasian Finance and Banking Conference 2013.
 Available at SSRN: https://ssrn.com/abstract=1722250 or http://dx.doi.org/10.2139/ssrn.1722250

 By Andrew Ang